Total negativity: Characterizations and single-vector tests: Characterizations for totally non-positive matrices

 \section{Characterizations for totally non-positive matrices}

-Our final section presents the counterparts of the above main results for totally non-positive matrices as promised in the introduction.
-We first derive the sign non-reversal property and interval hull tests for totally non-positive matrices.
+This section presents the counterparts of the above main results for totally non-positive matrices as promised in the introduction.
+We first provide a characterization of totally non-positive matrices in terms of variation diminution.
 For this, we require a 1950 density result of Gantmacher--Krein for totally negative matrices (in fact strictly sign regular matrices).

 \begin{theorem}\cite{GK50} Given integers $m,n \geq k \geq 1$, the set of $m \times n$ totally negative matrices of order $k$ is dense in the set of $m \times n$ totally non-positive matrices of order $k$. \end{theorem}